For Founders

 Scaling yourself

 You hire senior people but keep making the decisions.
 The org chart says delegation.
 The calendar says you.
+Nobody transferred real authority; you transferred the title.

 Strategy vs. execution